nbfalcon/ptemplate/README.md

 files this way if you need to override ptemplate's special file handling for some files (e.g. if you are writing templates for ptemplate templates).

+### \*.nocopy
+Such files are not copied at all.
+Empty directories cannot be added to git.
+This way, an empty .gitkeep.nocopy file can be added in empty directories to make them part of the template.

 ### .ptemplate.el
 As stated in "About", ptemplate allows templates to be scripted with Emacs Lisp.
 For this, you can add .ptemplate.el in the template's root directory, which is